 Nineteenth Century Collections Online (NCCO) from Gale has added four archives to its collection of 19th-century research, a worldwide, multiyear digitization program which offers rare 19th-century primary sources such as newspapers, maps, and photographs from more than 80 institutions around the world.
 With the addition of the new archives, NCCO now has eight archives, and the entire program has more than 170 collections.

-2012 data has now been loaded into JCR - Journal Citation Reports from Thomson Reuters Web of Knowledge .
+2012 data has now been loaded into JCR - Journal Citation Reports from Thomson Web of Science .
 Journal Citation Reports allows you to evaluate and compare journals using citation data drawn from over 11,000 scholarly and technical journals from more than 2,500 publishers.
 5It can show you the most frequently cited journals in a field, highest impact journals in a field, and largest journals in a field.
 Search or browse in JCR Science Edition or JCR Social Sciences Edition.

 Each of these databases allow for cited reference searching that allows you to track a paper's reference backwards in time and how a paper is cited in more recent publications.
 They also offer extensive analysis and reporting capabilities on authors and institutions that appear in multiple citations.